 We use many different energy sources to do work.
-Energy sources are called renewable or nonrenewable.
-Renewable and nonrenewable energy can be used as primary energy sources and converted into secondary energy sources such as electricity and hydrogen.
+Energy sources are either renewable or nonrenewable energy.
+Renewable and nonrenewable energy can be used as primary energy sources to produce useful energy such as heat, or they can be used to produce secondary energy sources such as electricity and hydrogen.

 Nonrenewable energy sources

 In the United States, nonrenewable energy sources supply most of the energy we use.
 Nonrenewable energy sources include coal, natural gas, petroleum made from crude oil and natural gas liquids, and uranium.
 These energy sources are called nonrenewable because their supplies are limited and take a very long time to form.
-Coal, crude oil, and natural gas formed from the remains of plants buried underground millions of years ago.
+Coal, petroleum, and natural gas took thousands of years to form from the buried remains of ancient sea plants and animals that lived millions of years ago, which is why we also call those energy sources fossil fuels.

 Renewable energy sources